LydiaNyu/University-Registration-System-Using-OOP/readme.md

+## Introduction:

+This is a school project targeted to design a University Registration System which needs to satisfy the following requirements.

 ## The following is my overal design for this project:
 ![myDesign](img/overallDesign.jpg)

-## Introduction & Requirements:
+##  Requirements:
-This is a school project targeted to design a University Registration System which needs to satisfy the following requirements.

 "Consider the situation where you are hired as a software developer by a new university in your hometown.
 The university administration wants you to design and implement a Course Registration System (CRS).
 As we discussed in class, the very first step of software engineering is Requirements Gathering and Analysis.